 Stage One: The New Generation

 When Veronica Rodriguez started college, she had a plan.
-Pre-med, or if not, pre-law.
-Then she took a part-time job as a volunteer in a 3rd-grade classroom, and her plans changed completely: “I fell in love with teaching,” she says.
-Like Veronica, if you are a new teacher (0–5 years experience), you are far more likely than your more experienced counterparts to have weighed a number of career options than to have considered yourself “born to teach.”
-You passed through those school doors with your eyes wide open.
-Still, it was a bit of a shock, wasn’t it?
+Pre-med or, if not, pre-law.
+Then she took a part-time job as a volunteer in a 3rd grade classroom, and her plans changed completely: "I fell in love with teaching," she says.
+Like Veronica, new teachers are far more likely than their more experienced counterparts to have weighed a number of career options than to have considered themselves "born to teach."
+You passed through those school doors on your first day with your eyes wide open to the challenges.

 As a new generation teacher, you are more likely to view teaching as one of several careers you will have over the course of your working life.
-A quarter of you entered teaching through alternative certification, such as Teach for America or second-career programs.
-You are likely to support merit pay (as long as it’s not tied to test scores).
+In fact, 25% of new teachers entered the profession through alternative certification programs, such as Teach for America or second-career programs.
+You are likely to support merit pay (as long as it's not tied to test scores).
 You enjoy collaboration, care about job flexibility, and embrace technology.
-(Kiss that whiteboard!)

-The hardest part of your first couple of years, experts and new teachers agree, is classroom management.
-According to a study from Public Agenda, the top areas where new teachers need more help is “handling discipline” and “helping struggling students.”
-Here’s a big surprise: Only 9 percent say that new teachers need “more theory.”
+The hardest part of your first couple of years is likely to be classroom management.
+According to a study from Public Agenda, the top areas where new teachers need more help are "handling discipline" and "helping struggling students."

 Stage Two: I Teach, Therefore I Am

 Mid-career is often seen as the calmest part of the teaching journey, a time of uninterrupted flow.
-In reality, that's very unlikely!
-Experienced teachers may have it down day-to-day in the classroom, but, chances are, now that you’re an old hand, your school’s finding more and more for you to do.
-Signed up for the new curriculum committee and prospective parents’ night?
+In reality, that's very unlikely to be the case.
+Experienced teachers may have it down day-to-day in the classroom, but chances are, now that you're an old hand, your school's finding more and more for you to do.
+Signed up for the new curriculum committee and prospective parents' night?
 Does the chess club have your name on it?

-While the prep time of mid-career teachers (thankfully) declines, many of you find it quickly replaced with new responsibilities around the schoolhouse.
+While the prep time of mid-career teachers (thankfully) declines, many mid-career teachers find that prep work is quickly replaced with new responsibilities around the school.
 At the same time, you may have a lot to do at home.
-It can be an incredible juggling act, and sometimes it’s hard to keep all those balls in the air.
+It can be an incredible juggling act, and sometimes it's hard to keep all those balls in the air.

-As a mid-career teacher (6–20 years experience), you bring a tremendous amount to the party — experience, expertise, confidence, and, of course, sparkling personality.
+As a mid-career teacher, you bring a tremendous amount to the part — experience, expertise, confidence, and, of course, sparkling personality.
 You know who you are as a teacher and what works for you.
-You carefully track which teaching strategies work best and which ones don’t.
-Already, you’ve seen trendy ideas in education come and go.
-(Remember diagramming sentences?
-Slide rules?)
+You carefully track what teaching strategies work best and which ones don't.
+Already, you've seen trendy ideas in education come and go.
 You do what works for your kids.

-The challenge you face now is deciding what you want to do next.
+The challenge is to decide what you want to do next.
 Should you revamp your teaching for those digital kids?
 Change grade level?
 Take on a new role as a mentor, staff developer, or administrator?
-Go back and get that master’s degree?
-Whatever you decide, it’s time for your second career as an educator.
-Only you can decide what that’s going to be.
+Go back and get that master's degree?
+Whatever you decide, it's time for your second career as an educator.
+Only you can decide what that's going to be.

-This can be a time of stress, but also of great satisfaction and achievement.
-Your classroom library rocks, your salary is on the rise, and you’ve probably even outlasted an administrator or two or three.
-You’ve earned the right to get that grant and ask for that better classroom or choice assignment.
+This can be a time of great stress, but also of great satisfaction and achievement.
+Your classroom library rocks, your salary is on the rise, and you've probably outlasted an administrator or two.
+You've earned the right to get that grant and ask for that better classroom or choice assignment.
 Go for it.

 Stage Three: At the Top of Your Game

-Yes, you’re old school — but you’re certainly not old-fashioned.
-As a teacher with 21+ years of experience, you’ve seen a generation of your students hit adulthood (and at least a few follow in your footsteps).
-Because of your lifelong commitment to educating kids, you know there were standards, before there were “Standards” — after all, you helped to set them.
+Yes, you're old school — but you're certainly not old-fashioned.
+As a teacher with 21+ years of experience, you've seen a generation of your students hit adulthood (and at least a few follow in your footsteps).
+Because of your lifelong commitment to educating kids, you know there were standards before there were "standards."
+After all, you helped set them.

-As a veteran teacher, you have so many reasons to feel proud and satisfied.
+Once you get to be a veteran teacher, you will have so many reasons to feel proud and satisfied.
 You are at the top of the game and the top of the pay scale.
-Your influence is felt beyond your classroom, throughout your whole school.
-You will never know how many lives you’ve touched.
+Your influence is felt beyond the classroom, throughout your whole school.
+You will never know how many lives you touched.